christy511/Marine-Predictive-Modelling/README.md

-# Abalone Age Prediction: A Supervised Machine Learning Approach
+# Marine Predictive Modelling: A Supervised Machine Learning Approach

 This project presents a supervised machine learning model aimed at predicting the age of abalone from physical measurements.